imtiazhussain110/cv/README.md

 # cv
-The purpose of this website is to learn to build websites with HTML &amp; CSS, and publish them on Github.
+The purpose of this website was to learn to build websites with HTML &amp; CSS, and publish them on Github.